jmulcahy92/Password-Generator/README.md

 ## Description

-Generates a random password of 8 to 128 characters, with options to include any combination of numeric, lowercase, uppercase, and special characters.
+Generates a random password of 8 to 128 characters, with option to include any combination of numeric, lowercase, uppercase, and special characters.
+(Accomplished with the aid of pseudo-code provided by the TA)

 ## Link